planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 We much :term:`import` data into our repository for our first commit.
 This will be the baseline from which we will work.

 #.
-From the :file:`repo` directory created in the previous section, use the ``geogig pg import`` command to import the data from the database into the repository:
+From the :file:`repo` directory created in the previous section, use the ``geogig shp import`` command to import the data from the database into the repository:

    .. code-block:: console

-      geogig pg import --database portland -t bikepdx
+      geogig shp import --fid-attrib id ../data/bikepdx.shp

-   .. note:: Adjust the connection parameters as necessary: ``geogig pg import --database portland --host localhost --port 5432 --user postgres -t bikepdx``.
+   .. note:: Adjust the file path as necessary: ``geogig shp import ..\data\bikepdx.shp`` would be used on Windows, for example.

+   .. important:: What is ``--fid-attrib``?
+GeoGig needs to know how to uniquely identify each feature in the data set.
+The ``bikepdx`` layer has an attribute named ``id`` that does exactly this, so we'll inform GeoGig of it during the import.
+Note that GeoGig can also work with other data providers, like PostGIS, and it can automatically detect the unique identifier (the primary key) if it exists.

    ::